sarkadol/pv251_project_Visualization/README.md

 # Scouts Data Visualization Dashboard

+This repository contains a project for the course [PV251 - Visualization](https://is.muni.cz/course/fi/autumn2024/PV251) at FI MUNI (Autumn 2024).

-This project is a data visualization dashboard for Scouts data provided by Junák - český skaut.
-The dashboard allows users to explore trends, compare regions, and analyze age group distributions using interactive controls.
+The project is an interactive data visualization dashboard built using Dash and Python.
+It visualizes Scouts data provided by Junák - český skaut, allowing users to explore trends, compare regions, and analyze age group distributions using interactive controls.

 ## Features